The population: composition and social relations

 It goes without saying that it is extremely difficult to establish, approximately, the size of the population of Ostia during its heyday, the second century.
 For the entire city, including the unexcavated area and the Ostian "Trastevere", Guido Calza (1941) reached an estimate of 36.000.
 Russell Meiggs (1960) suggested a total of between 50.000 and 60.000, an educated guess as he himself says.
 Other authors have suggested about half of Meiggs' estimate: 27.000 (James Packer in 1967) and 22.000 (Glenn Storey in 1997).
 In the same period Rome may have had a little under half a million inhabitants (Glenn Storey).

-The nomina of gentes, that is the names of the "clans", "houses" in Ostia and Portus, were studied extensively by the Finnish scholar Olli Salomies (2002).
+The nomina of gentes, that is the names of the families or "clans" of Roman citizens in Ostia and Portus, were studied extensively by the Finnish scholar Olli Salomies (2002).
 He studied the names of 6.900 people from the harbours and 54.000 persons Rome.
-Imperial nomina are somewhat more common in Rome.
-Of the other nomina some are more common in Rome, some more frequent in Ostia.
+Some nomina are more common in Rome, some more frequent in Ostia.
 Cipius, Egrilius and Nasennius may be called characteristic for Ostia.
 Fifty-two nomina are found in Ostia and elsewhere, but not in Rome.
-Fifty-four nomina occur in Ostia, but nowhere else.
+Fifty-four nomina occur in Ostia, but nowhere else in the Empire.
 Here Salomies prefers to think of immigration, not of traditional Ostian names: imigration from outside Italy, because there can hardly have been any Italian cities from which people migrated only to Ostia, but not also to Rome.
 It is therefore not correct to call Ostia simply an extension of Rome.
 On the other hand, strong connections between Rome and Ostia can also be deduced from the nomina: thirteen nomina occur in Ostia and Rome, but nowhere else.

 It is to be expected that members of the governing class left clear onomastic traces, because numerous freedmen and descendants of freedmen took their name.
 A good example of this phenomenon in Ostia are the Auli Egrilii, more than 200 of which are documented.
 Salomies however also sees several magistrates whose nomen is not otherwise attested in Ostia, and several others who left only a few onomastic traces, in funerary epitaphs and in the lists of members of guilds.
 A striking and enigmatic example is that of the Publi Lucilii Gamalae, a very prominent family with only a handful belonging to the plebs, the "common people".

-It was common for men to retain their slave name as cognomen ("epithet") when freed, Felix for example.
+As to slaves and freed slaves: as a rule they retained their slave name as cognomen ("epithet") when freed, Felix for example.
 Quite common is the cognomen Mercurius (21 gentes), surely related to the commercial character of Ostia.
 When slaves working for the civitas Ostia or in the salt industry were freed, they received the nomen Ostiensis or Salinator.
 For some reason the Salinatores always have the praenomen Marcus, whereas six praenomina are documented for the Ostienses.

 D(is) M(anibus)